 The company has had a succession of family to carry on the Padgett and King enterprise.
 James T. Padgett, son of the founder was the President of the company for many years and earned a reputation for honest and professional service.
 Likewise his cousin, D.G.
 Padgett served as company President as did Ron Guy, son-in-law of James Padgett.
 With the help of longtime employees James Collins, and Shane Earley, Padgett and King continued to serve Rutherford County.

 In 1989 upon the death of Mrs. Elizabeth Padgett, widow of the late James Padgett, the funeral home was sold to Ron Guy and Shane Earley who formed a partnership which lasted until the death of Ron in 2005.
 It was at this time that Shane Earley purchased Mr. Guy's interest in the company and became the sole owner.
-Today, Shane Earley serves as President of the company, Steve Herndon as Vice-president and the staff, Jeff Braley, Cam Earley, and Dennis Matheny continue to carry on the tradition of caring service that has made Padgett and King a household name in Rutherford County.
+Today, Shane Earley serves as President of the company, Steve Herndon as Vice-president and the staff, Jeff Braley, Cam Earley, Dennis Matheny and Deven Dufford continue to carry on the tradition of caring service that has made Padgett and King a household name in Rutherford County.

 Today many changes have taken place to improve our historic facility including the recent addition of our Care Center which is comprised of a new Embalming Facility and on-site Crematory.